valiton/harbourmaster-docs/Usermanager.md

 * Confirmation
 * Password reset

-### Compatibility

-Ember.js uses JavaScript prototype Extensions for Array, String and Function.
-To avoid compatibility issues in custom JavaScript, do not use incompatible JavaScript code.

 ## Installation

+### SSO Cookie Subdomain Requirement for Usermanager

+Due to the blocking of third-party cookies by a number of browsers, including Firefox and Safari, the usermanger application, which is managing the SSO cookie, needs to be a subdomain of the domain where the SSO login gets integrated.

 ### Configuration

-The usermanager uses external Service/APIs, which need to be configured.
+The usermanager uses external Service\/APIs, which need to be configured.

 The minimal required configurations for the usermanager are done by ENVIROMENT variables.